JohnEFerguson/project-reserve-tornado-executable/README.md

 under 'Tasks' in the Gradle Tool Window.

 #### Build jar
-To build a fat jar with packaged binaries: `./gradlew jar`
+To build a fat jar with packaged binaries: `./gradlew jar`.
+The versioned jar can then be found in the `build/libs` folder.

 #### Run tests
 To run JUnit tests: `./gradlew test`